alexanderforever/WORDS-COMBINATION/README.md

 # WORDS-COMBINATION
-didn't build any user inteface for this application.
+I have not created any user interface for this program yet.